We love Delta SkyMiles, but one thing's for sure: The airline doesn't always make it easy to use Delta SkyMiles well.

 Consider this:

-- Just a few years ago, booking a one-way to Europe in Air France business class or other partner airlines was 75,000 SkyMiles.
-Today, those same seats cost at least 120,000 SkyMiles – or closer to 200,000 depending on when you book.
+• Just a few years ago, booking a one-way to Europe in Air France business class or other partner airlines was 75,000 SkyMiles.
+Today, those same seats now match whatever Delta is charging for its own flights, meaning they’ll now cost at least 200,000 SkyMiles – or much, much more.

-- Delta also decimated a sweet spot to fly partner carriers to the Middle East for 85,000 SkyMiles each way.
-After another devaluation, those also cost 120,000 SkyMiles each way, too.
+• Delta also decimated a sweet spot to fly partner carriers to the Middle East for 85,000 SkyMiles each way.
+After another devaluation, those regularly top 300,000 SkyMiles now, too.

 Check out some better ways to book business class flights than using SkyMiles.